 - punish attempts to serve multiple audiences

-What's an Engagement Streak?
+What's a Social Media Engagement Streak?

 - You post a photo on Instagram and it gets a high number of comments and likes.

 - You think about why that photo worked so well and try something similar again.
 You receive lots more views, likes, and comments